Dongeun-Kang/offensive-security/network security/FTP/[tryhackme] Agent Sudo/README.md

 This made me think that the application might respond differently depending on the HTTP `User-Agent` value.

-I intercepted the request using Burp Suite and started modifying the `User-Agent` header manually.
+I intercepted the request using Burp Suite and manually modified the `User-Agent` header.

 After testing several values, I found that using `R` produced a different response.

 <img width="872" height="426" alt="image" src="https://github.com/user-attachments/assets/b2a96dab-728a-4307-8902-3673aafe4a4d" />

-Since one alphabet character worked, I suspected that other characters might reveal additional information.
+Since one alphabet character worked, I suspected that other characters could reveal additional information.

 Instead of testing every character manually, I used Burp Suite Intruder to send requests containing different alphabet characters as the `User-Agent`.